catalyst-cloud/catalystcloud-docs/source/identity-access-management/multi-factor-authentication.rst

 |

-Place a tick in the **MFA Enabled** checkbox and enter a valid passcode from your authentication app and click **Sign In**.
+Place a tick in the **MFA Enabled** check box and enter a valid passcode from your authentication app and click **Sign In**.

 |